-Collagen is the most abundant protein found throughout the human body.
+Collagen is the most abundant protein found throughout the human body and one of the most vital proteins in the body.
 It’s what gives our skin its strength and elasticity.
 In addition to our skin, collagen is most commonly found in our bones, muscles and tendons.
 You can think of collagen as the “glue” that holds us together.
-One awesome food source of collagen is the benefit-rich egg.
+One awesome food source of collagen protein is the benefit-rich egg, and egg collagen is full of health benefits.

 Why is collagen important?
 As we age, our collagen production naturally begins to slow down.
 (1) Thanks to decreases in collagen, we get sagging skin, wrinkles and weaker cartilage in our joints.
 Other things that decrease collagen production include a high-sugar diet, excessive alcohol intake, sun exposure and smoking.

-Egg protein has just the right mix of essential amino acids needed by humans to build tissues.
-It’s second only to mother’s milk for human nutrition.
+Egg protein has just the right mix of essential amino acids needed by humans to build tissues, containing 18 overall.
 (2) Many healthy foods promote collagen production, but there are few actual collagen sources in food, but I have good news — eggs have collagen!
-Research has shown collagen is found in both the membranes and yolk of chicken eggs.
+Research has shown collagen is found in both the shell membranes and yolk of chicken eggs.
 Indeed, the health benefits of egg collagen are impressive, and I’m excited to tell you all about them.

 What Is Egg Collagen?